deezombiedude612/wp-labs/src/lab06.md

         You can have the function read the HTML element's value from within the function, or get the user to enter it from a prompt box.
         In the earlier case, you don't need the year to be passed in as a parameter.

-## Tasks
+## Tasks: HTML DOM

 ### Task 1

 Drivers who are 16 years of age and older can apply for driving a license online.
 The government webpage code requires applicants to enter their age and then checks if they are old enough to apply.

-The following code captures the applicant’s age.
+The following code captures the applicant's age.
 When the applicant clicks the 'Check now' button the age is first checked to ensure that it is numeric.
 The age is then checked to see if the applicant is old enough.
 Suitable messages are displayed as a result of the checks.